potocnikluka/neovim-settings/README.md

 * git

 ## Configuration
-* Replace local nvim folder (~/.config/nvim) with the folder from these settings
+* Replace local nvim folder (~/.config/nvim for linux) with the folder from these settings
 * in nvim run command ```:PlugInstall``` and restart the editor
 * see Details for more on LSP and Snippets configuration